aaronjanse/asciidots/readme.md

 ```

-AsciiDots is an esoteric programming language based on ascii art!
+AsciiDots is an esoteric programming language based on ascii art.
 In this language, _dots_, represented by periods (`.`), travel down ascii art paths and undergo operations.

 [Read comments on Hacker News](https://news.ycombinator.com/item?id=14947449)